microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 import { PartialFASTElementDefinition } from '@microsoft/fast-element';
 import { ViewTemplate } from '@microsoft/fast-element';

+// Warning: (ae-incompatible-release-tags) The symbol "Accordion" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class Accordion extends FASTElement {
+export class Accordion extends FoundationElement {
     // @internal (undocumented)
     accordionItems: HTMLElement[];
     // @internal (undocumented)